We have put together information that will help as you prepare to become a member of the Cornell community.

 In early April, you will receive information about housing and dining options, as well as access to your To-Do List at newstudents.cornell.edu.
 Application forms will be available on your To-Do List.
-You and all other freshmen are guaranteed a room in a residence hall.
-If you prefer to live off-campus, you’ll receive information about that option in April.
-We will also let you know what tuition, room and board costs are expected to be for the academic year 2021-2022.
+All Ithaca campus first-and second-year full-time students are required to live on campus through the spring semester of their second academic year of enrollment.
+We will also let you know what tuition, room and board costs are expected to be for the academic year 2023-2024.
 Also, in April you’ll receive information about bursar procedures, the health history form, the final term grade report, your Cornell University email address, and other materials.

 Finally: You’ll hear from other Cornell offices during the summer.